Highlights of Sicily

 Highlights of Sicily Itineraries: Itineraries and details vary by season.
 Please click here for the itineraries

-Sites visited: Siracusa, Noto, Modica, Ragusa, Piazza Armerina (Roman Villa), Agrigento, Selinute, Marsala, Erice, Segesta, Palermo, Monreale, Cefalù, Madonie Mountains, and Taormina.
+Sites visited (differs slightly by season): Siracusa, Noto, Modica, Ragusa, Piazza Armerina (Roman Villa), Agrigento, Selinute, Marsala, Erice, Segesta, Palermo, Monreale, Cefalù, Madonie Mountains, and Taormina.

 Transportation: our driver and van/minibus.

 Lodging and meals: all accommodation and about half the meals are included.
 For details, see the itinerary.

 Size: minimum 6 persons, maximum 16~18 (average about 8-12)

 Early Summer Tour: 22 June - 2 July

 Mid Summer Tour: 08 - 18 July (incl. grand Santa Rosalia Fest. of Palermo) (closed)